jeffersonfparil/compare_genomes/README.md

     - **go_term_enrich_correction**: multiple testing correction which can be `NONE`, `FDR` (False discovery rate), or `BONFERRONI` (Bonferroni correction).
     - **go_term_enrich_ngenes_per_test**: number of genes to include in each GO term enrichment analysis.
     - **go_term_enrich_ntests**: number GO term enrichment analyses to perform.
+    - **four_fold_generate_sites_comparisons**: list of species and species pairs to include in the plot showing transversion rates across 4-fold degenerate sites within genomes and across pairs of genomes (Note: uses 2-copy genes)

 6. [`process.config`](config/process.config): the second and last cofiguration file listing the computing resource allocation availble to you.
 Assign the number of **cpus** and **memory** capacity to use for low and high resources intensive tasks:
     - **LOW_MEM_LOW_CPU**